Still Life with Woodpecker: Plot

 Leigh-Cheri leaves her attic exile and agrees to marry the handsome, wealthy Saudi Arabian prince A'ben Fizel on the condition he will build her a pyramid as a wedding gift.
 A'ben Fizel suspects Leigh-Cheri still loves Bernard and sets spies to follow her.
 While exploring the completed pyramid the night before the wedding, Leigh-Cheri discovers Bernard, alive, preparing to set up dynamite to destroy the pyramid.
 While the two reconcile, A'ben Fizel seals the pyramid, leaving the lovers to die.

 Trapped for weeks, Bernard and Leigh-Cheri survive on wedding cake and champagne while they discuss pyramids, redheads, the Moon, the Argonian message on the box of Camel cigarettes, and the mystery of "how to make love stay."
 When their supplies run out, Leigh-Cheri decides to sacrifice herself to save Bernard by using the dynamite to make an opening while Bernard sleeps, determining sacrifice is the only way to make love stay.
 At the last moment, Bernard awakens and attempts to shield Leigh-Cheri from the blast, causing them both to be caught in the explosion.

 The lovers wake in a hospital, alive but rendered deaf by the explosion.
 In the interim, Leigh-Cheri's father Max has died of a heart attack and Gulietta, revealed to be Max's illegitimate elder sister, has returned to her homeland to rule as queen.
-Leigh-Cheri and Bernard remain in love and live happily ever after.
+Leigh-Cheri and Bernard, their hearing partly restored with hearing aids, move back to Seattle where they remain in love and live happily ever after.